alexmiller63/SNAP/kennedy-letter.md

 4. has direct factual or service involvement in the individual case.

-The goal is to provide complete publicly available official contact information and, wherever possible, a legitimate electronic address that can actually reach the recipient or the appropriate office.

-No email address should be guessed or inferred.
+No email address is guessed or inferred.

 ---